-The chairman sets the agenda of the Board meetings - after consultation with the CEO, the College of daily management and, where applicable, the Nomination and Remuneration Committee - and ensures that the procedures relating to the preparation, deliberation, approval of proposals by the College of daily management or the Nomination and Remuneration Committee and the implementation of the decisions are carried out correctly.
+The chairman sets the agenda of the Board meetings - after consultation with the CEO, the Executive Committee and, where applicable, the Nomination and Remuneration Committee - and ensures that the procedures relating to the preparation, deliberation, approval of proposals by the Executive Committee or the Nomination and Remuneration Committee and the implementation of the decisions are carried out correctly.
 The agenda states which items are for information, deliberation or decision.
 It ensures that there is sufficient time for consideration and discussion before taking a decision.
 Once the decision has been taken, all directors are expected to support its implementation.